tekadesukant/Apache-Tomcat-QuickSet/README.md

 Our scripts support the following environments on AWS:

 - **Amazon Linux**:
-  - `amazonlinux-tomcat.sh`: Installs Tomcat on an Amazon Linux instance.
+  - `amazonlinux-tomcat.sh`: Installs Tomcat on an Amazon Linux 2 AMI (HVM).
 - **Ubuntu**:
-  - `ubuntu-tomcat.sh`: Installs Tomcat on an Ubuntu instance.
+  - `ubuntu-tomcat.sh`: Installs Tomcat on an Ubuntu server 22.04 LTS (HVM).

 ## Additional Scripts